Lectures on the Philosophy of World History

-Lectures on the Philosophy of World History (or just Lectures on the Philosophy of History; Vorlesungen über die Philosophie der Weltgeschichte) is a work by Georg Wilhelm Friedrich Hegel (1770–1831), originally given as lectures at the University of Berlin in 1822, 1828, and 1830.
+Lectures on the Philosophy of World History (or simply Lectures on the Philosophy of History; Vorlesungen über die Philosophie der Weltgeschichte) is a work by Georg Wilhelm Friedrich Hegel (1770–1831), originally given as lectures at the University of Berlin in 1822, 1828, and 1830.
 It presents world history in terms of the Hegelian philosophy in order to show that history follows the dictates of reason and that the natural progress of history is due to the outworking of absolute spirit.

 The text was originally published in 1837 by the editor Eduard Gans, six years after Hegel's death, utilizing Hegel's own lecture notes as well as those found that were written by his students.
 A second German edition was compiled by Hegel's son, Karl, in 1840.
 A third German edition, edited by Georg Lasson, was published in 1917.

 Themes

 Written history

 Hegel begins by distinguishing three methods or modes of doing history: Original History, Reflective History and Philosophical History.
 To Original and Philosophic histories, Hegel assigns a single definition; on Reflective History, Hegel offers four sub-definitions.

 Original history is like that of Herodotus and Thucydides, these are almost contemporaneous writings limited to deeds, events and states of society which they had before their very eyes and whose culture they shared.
 Hegel posits the goal of Original history to transfer "what was passing in the world around them, to the realm of representative intellect.
 An external phenomenon is thus translated into an internal conception.
 In the same way, the poet operates upon the material supplied him by his emotions; projecting it into an image for the conceptive faculty."

 Reflective history is written at some temporal distance from the events or history considered.
 However, for Hegel, this form of history has a tendency to impose the cultural prejudices and ideas of the historians' era upon the history over which the historian reflects.

 Hegel's own project in these lectures is what he calls philosophical history.
 He maintains that with philosophical history the historian must bracket his own preconceptions and go and find the overall sense and the driving ideas out of the very matter of the history considered.